amal/AzaLibEvent/README.md

 https://github.com/amal/AzaLibEvent

-AzaLibEvent is a simple, powerful and easy to use OOP wrapper for the PHP LibEvent
+AzaLibEvent is a simple, powerful and easy to use OOP wrapper for the PHP LibEvent.

 Main features and possibilites: